vantagedesign/ace-documentation/exampleSite/content/getting-started/usage.md

 Pages are written in Markdown and files defining pages should end with *.md*.
 For more information on how to use Markdown, search for tutorials on the internet or use this <a href="https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet" target="_blank">cheatsheet</a>.

 ### File structure
-Ace looks at your file stucture and automatically turns it into a menu.
+Ace looks at your file structure and automatically turns it into a menu.
 The structure looks as follows:
 {{< code >}}
 /content